-Key information about the recruitment policy, including the overall policy regarding diversity, is set out in the "Statement of Non-Financial Performance" section of Edmond de Rothschild (France)'s annual report.
+Key information about the recruitment policy, including the overall policy regarding diversity, is set out in the

 Recruitment policy for Executive Board members

 When selecting Executive Board members, the Bank seeks a balance in terms of age, length of service and experience, as well as a balance between experience and affinity with the Bank's business activities and their culture.
 In 2020, to seek balanced representation of women and men on its Executive Board, it also put in place a process for selecting Executive Board members, ensuring the presence of at least one male and one female member.
 When assessing the suitability of an Executive Board candidate, the following are taken into account and assessed: